gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 ## Microservices

-Because there are common approaches for implementing the Strangler Pattern and Modular Open Systems Architecture (MOSA), we are starting this module with microservices.

 The writers of the book [_Team Topologies_](https://teamtopologies.com/book) spoke at the DevOps Enterprise Summit in 2019, stating:

 "Many organizations are starting to deploy their applications using microservices, but even with that, you have many debates about what is the right way to do so."
 For example: